 - Lactose intolerance can sometimes occur for a period of time after food poisoning.
 This is known as 'secondary' or 'acquired' lactose intolerance.
 This is more common in children.
-Your child's gut lining can be damaged by the episode of gastroenteritis.
+A child's gut lining can be damaged by the episode of gastroenteritis.
 This leads to lack of a chemical (enzyme) called lactase that is needed to help the body digest a sugar (lactose) that is in milk.
 Lactose intolerance leads to bloating, tummy (abdominal) pain, wind and watery stools after drinking milk.
 The condition gets better over time as the gut lining heals.

 - Guillain-Barré syndrome may rarely be triggered by campylobacter infection.
-This is a condition that affects the nerves throughout your body and limbs, causing weakness and sensory problems.
-See the separate leaflet called Guillain-Barré syndrome for more details.
+This is a condition that affects the nerves throughout the body and limbs, causing weakness and sensory problems.
+See the separate leaflet called Guillain-Barré Syndrome for more details.

 Can campylobacter be prevented?

 The Foods Standards Agency in the UK has identified the '4 Cs' to help prevent food poisoning, including food poisoning caused by campylobacter:

 - Washing and drying hands regularly but especially after going to the toilet, before preparing food, after handling raw food and before touching 'ready-to-eat' food.